Off-duty NYPD officer dies of self-inflicted gunshot, becomes 8th city cop to die by suicide this year

 [Editor's note: This story discusses suicide.
 If you or someone you know is having thoughts of suicide, please contact the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).]

-An off-duty New York City police officer was found dead Tuesday morning of a self-inflicted gunshot wound, becoming the eighth city cop to die by suicide this year, officials said.
+An off-duty New York City police officer was found dead of a self-inflicted gunshot wound early Tuesday, becoming the eighth city cop to die by suicide this year, officials said.

-The Yonkers Police Department said in a news release that officials responded to a home on Shoreview Drive in the city around 3 a.m. on Tuesday on a report of a suicide.
+The Yonkers Police Department said in a news release that officials responded to a home on Shoreview Drive at around 3 a.m. for a report of a suicide.
 Officers found the off-duty cop unresponsive, and he was pronounced dead at the scene.

 Yonkers Police said that a preliminary investigation has shown no indications of foul play, and the manner of death "appears self-inflicted in an apparent suicide."